What Are The Top 6 Health Benefits of Ginger Tea?

 It's pretty much what it sounds like!
 You take fresh or dried ginger root, steep it in hot water, and let all those good-for-you compounds dissolve into your drink.

-Quick history fact: Ginger has been used in traditional Chinese medicine for over 5,000 years.
-It later made its way to Europe as both a cooking spice and a natural remedy.
-This stuff has been around way longer than any health trend you'll see on social media.
+🕐 Quick history fact: Ginger has been used in traditional Chinese medicine for over 5,000 years.
+It later made its way to Europe as both a cooking spice and a natural remedy — long before any health trend you'll see on social media.

 6 Health Benefits of Ginger Tea (Backed by Science)

-Ginger contains natural compounds called gingerols, and these little guys have strong anti-inflammatory and even antimicrobial effects.
+Ginger contains natural compounds called gingerols, which have strong anti-inflammatory and antimicrobial effects.
+Chronic inflammation in the body is linked to joint pain, heart disease, and many other health problems.
 Drinking ginger tea regularly may help calm that inflammation and even support a healthier gut.

 👉 Want more tips?
 Check out: 5 Practical Tips to Lose Weight 5 kg in Just 1 Month